Top Museums in Lisbon 2025: A Curated Cultural Guide

 Part home, part tribute, part literary time capsule—this museum honors Portugal’s beloved poet, Fernando Pessoa.
 It’s a small space, but beautifully constructed.
 You’ll leave not just knowing him—but wondering how a writer can feel so close.

-Soverra Note: Stand in his personal library.
+Soverra Insight: Stand in his personal library.
 Breathe in the stillness.

 8. Museu do Aljube – Resistance & Freedom